 Many species of succulents can be divided and propagated from pieces cut from the stem of the mother plant with a sterile razor blade.
 The best place to take a cutting is at a stem node where the leaves or buds join the main stem.

-The cutting should be dipped into rooting hormone before it is placed into nutrient rich potting soil.
-When using rooting hormone, remember that less is more.
-You do not want to saturate the cutting; you merely want to coat the cutting with a thin layer of hormone to encourage growth.
+The cutting should be dipped into the rooting hormone before it is placed into nutrient-rich potting soil.
+When using the rooting hormone, remember that less is more.
+You do not want to saturate the cutting; you merely want to coat the cutting with a thin layer of the hormone to encourage growth.